 With Twin, parents and agents can rely on us to provide high standards of care and supervision at all times.
-We provide a compulsory chaperone service for students under the age of 16 in homestay centres (please contact us for more information).
+We provide a compulsory chaperone service for individual students (Group Leaders accompany their own students) in homestay centres (please contact us for more information).

 Please see below for any frequently asked questions related to supervision and care.

 What happens when students arrive in the UK?

 We provide a meet & greet service for all students arriving at the airport for both group tours (where we will meet the group leader) and individuals.
 If minors are unaccompanied, individual transfers are organised to and from the airport.

 Who supervises the students?

 The wellbeing, safety and welfare of the students in our care is our number one concern.
 A member of staff will be on call overnight, should they be needed, to ensure that students' feel safe during their stay.
 Telephones are at each of our schools so that students can contact parents/carers at home in case of an emergency.

 Are the students allowed to leave the premises in their free time?